 By The Numbers

-Last Ten: UND has an 8-1-1 (.850) record in the last ten games between the teams, outscoring the Seawolves 40-16 over that span.
+Last Ten: UND has won nine of the previous ten games between the schools, outscoring the Saints 40-21 over that stretch of games.

 Game News and Notes